A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Appendix

 \subsection{Bootstrap uncertainty for the benchmark hierarchy}

-Because the leading performance differences were modest in absolute magnitude, uncertainty was quantified on the held-out test set through enrollment-level bootstrap resampling (200 resamples, no model refit within iterations, fixed frozen survival predictions).
-The bootstrap covers the four comparable-arm families retained in the focused comparative audit.
-Dynamic-arm families are excluded because their weekly discrete-time hazard predictions are not directly comparable under the same fixed-horizon survival evaluation footprint.
+Because the leading performance differences were modest in absolute magnitude, uncertainty was quantified on the held-out test set through enrollment-level bootstrap resampling (200~resamples, no model refit within iterations, fixed frozen survival predictions).
+The bootstrap covers the four Family~B models retained in the focused comparative audit.
+Family~A families are excluded because their weekly discrete-time hazard predictions are not directly comparable under the same fixed-horizon survival evaluation footprint.
 Table~\ref{tab:appendix_bootstrap_uncertainty} reports the point estimate and 95\% bootstrap interval for IBS, time-dependent concordance, and the three Brier horizons.

-The bootstrap results confirm that margins are modest in absolute terms: IBS confidence intervals for the top four families overlap substantially, so the IBS hierarchy should be treated as a directional signal rather than a stable dominance claim.
-On time-dependent concordance, RSF maintained rank~1 in 79.5\% of resamples---a largely stable leadership pattern.
+The bootstrap results confirm that margins are modest in absolute terms: IBS confidence intervals for the top four models overlap substantially, so the IBS hierarchy should be treated as a directional signal rather than a stable dominance claim.
+On time-dependent concordance, RSF maintained rank~1 in 90\% of resamples, a largely stable leadership pattern.
 These bootstrap artifacts do not constitute a formal hypothesis test and should not be narrated as unqualified strict superiority.